SETD2-Related Syndrome

 How many people have SETD2-related syndrome?

-As of 2019, about 10 people in the world with changes in the SETD2 gene had been described in the medical literature.
-The first case of SETD2related syndrome was described in 2012.
+As of 2026, about 54 people in the world with changes in the SETD2 gene had been described in medical research.
+The first case of SETD2-related syndrome was described in 2012.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Do people who have SETD2-related syndrome look different?